10 things you should never put in a dishwasher

 Prolong the life of your kitchen essentials.

-It can be all too easy and convenient to cram all your dirty crockery, cutlery and glassware into your dishwasher without a thought.
-However, some items may reappear damaged, melted or even cracked if they are not dishwasher-safe.
+Some items though may reappear damaged, melted or even cracked if they are not dishwasher-safe.
 Washing these objects by hand will be the best option – it’s much gentler than using a dishwasher and will avoid unnecessary damage.

-At Exceptional, we’ve put together a handy guide on what not to put in a dishwasher, helping you to prolong the life of your precious items.
+We’ve put together a handy guide on what not to put in a dishwasher, helping you to prolong the life of your precious items.

 1. Disposable plastics